golemfactory/tutorialapp/tutorial.md

 # Building the `Tutorial-App`

 The Task API library provides an out-of-the-box [gRPC](https://grpc.io) server compliant with the [API specification](https://github.com/golemfactory/task-api/README.md).
 The messages used for the API calls are specified in the [Protocol Buffers](https://developers.google.com/protocol-buffers) format.
-The Task API library hides these details from developers and requires them only to implement the application logic.
+The Task API library hides these details from developers and provides a convenient way to implement application's logic.

 > The protocol and message definition files can be found [here](https://github.com/golemfactory/task-api/tree/master/golem_task_api/proto).